This podcast is available on Apple Podcasts, Stitcher, PlayerFM, iHeartRadio, Libsyn, Spotify, and Amazon Music.

 When I started studying for the CCRN in 2015, I took a practice test and was very surprised at my weak areas.
 Had I not done the practice test, I would have prioritized my studying differently and likely would have had a lot more trouble with the exam.

 I know, you get excited and see a word or condition you recognize.
-You even recall a few tidbits of information about it, see an answer listed, select it, and move on.
+You even recall a few tidbits of information about it, see an answer listed you cognitively know is connected to it, select it, and confidently move on.

 OMG PLEASE DON’T DO THAT.